Ichoran/teensy-stimulus/README.md

 ### Specifying a Stimulus Train

-Stimulus trains can be specified either as a single long command or piece by piece.
+Stimulus trains can be specified either as a single long command or piece by piece, as described below.

-#### Checking Which Outputs are Valid

-By default, 24 digital outputs (the maximum) and one analog output are available.
-However, these may not be wired up to anything in a particular device.
-Thus, a device can be programmed to accept only a subset of outputs.

-To check which outputs are valid, send the command `~*`.
-The Teensy will respond with a list of valid output channels between `~` and `$` characters.
-For example, `~0123456789ABCDEF@$` would mean that the first sixteen output channels, plus the analog output channel (`@`), are available.

-Note that the 24th digital output, `N`, is usually hooked up to the Teensy 3.1's LED pin.
-(Pin number 13, or `D` in hexatrigecimal.)

 #### Specifying Stimulus Train Parameters